 - Function: The research addresses various functions of collaboration, including communication, information sharing, coordination, and decision-making.
 In healthcare, for example, the framework will facilitate communication between medical teams and the sharing of patient data (Possik et al., 2021).
 In crisis management, it will enable coordination among first responders and decision-making in high-pressure situations (Jabbour et al., 2023). - Type: The research will support both synchronous (real-time interactions) and asynchronous (long-term planning and data exchange) collaboration.
 For example, in a healthcare training scenario, medical teams may engage in real-time simulations, while in a crisis management scenario, long-term planning may involve asynchronous data exchange and analysis. - Time Scale: The framework will support collaboration across various time scales, from seconds (real-time decision-making) to years (long-term collaborative planning).
 For example, in a crisis response, real-time coordination is critical, while in industrial collaboration, long-term planning may span months or years (Grangel-González et al., 2016). - Group Size: The research will target collaboration among groups of varying sizes, from small teams (e.g., healthcare teams) to large collectives (e.g., crisis response networks).
-The framework will be designed to scale according to the size and complexity of the collaborative environment. - Space: The research will explore hybrid collaboration, combining co-located and remote participants.
-For example, in a healthcare training scenario, some participants may be in the same physical location, while others may join remotely via VR interfaces.
+The framework will be designed to scale according to the size and complexity of the collaborative environment.

-The research will explore how VR and distributed simulation can enhance these collaborative activities by providing immersive, real-time interfaces and ensuring seamless interoperability across systems.
+The research will explore how distributed simulation can enhance collaborative activities by ensuring seamless interoperability across systems.

-Contribution to Digital Collaboration: Expected Results and Impact (Extended to 1 page)
+Contribution to Digital Collaboration: Expected Results and Impact